thorchain/Resources/Whitepapers/ASGARDEX/whitepaper-en.md

 #### Fragmented Asset Support
 Every centralised exchange suffers a technical and infrastructure burden in supporting new blockchains and tokens.
 New nodes need to be run, scripts need to be added, wallets need to be supported.
 As a result, most exchanges only support a minor subset of the market, despite there being over 2000 unique assets (and many more not yet trading due to this reason).

+#### Vulnerable to Oppression
+The right to hold and transfer value should never be censored or oppressed.
+Building gateways and limitations around this creates an environment of low liquidity, low-efficiency markets, poor price discovery and manipulation.
+It is reasonable to track and limit transfers of value between the real and digital world, but purely digital asset transfers should always be unencumbered.
+Current exchanges are extremely vulnerable to state-level oppression, leading to asset seizures, loss of privacy and lack of transparency.

 ### Solution; An exchange protocol

-The solution to all of these problems is an exchange protocol that can power any number of exchanges, support any asset and allow liquidity to back all trades.
+The solution to all of these problems is an exchange protocol that can power any number of exchanges, facilitate any asset and support all liquidity.
 Such an exchange protocol could have the following features:

 #### Incentivised Liquidity
 Any liquidity added to the protocol adds to the liquidity of the network, improving the experience of users, traders and exchanges.
-If anyone could add their assets (but retain full self-sovereign control of them at any time), then assets that would typically be held on cold wallets away from the market, now add to the market and earn their holders a return at the same time.
+If anyone could add their assets (but retain full self-sovereign control of them at any time), then assets that would typically be held on cold wallets away from the market, would add to the market and earn their holders a return at the same time.

 #### Anti-competition
 With less than 5-10% of assets in circulation on exchanges, exchanges would no longer compete for the same users, traders and liquidity.
 Instead they could target a blue sky of new users, new traders and new liquidity; and as they joined the network, the overall experience for all would dramatically increase.
+This could be achieved with new trustless incentivisation strategies around using assets in liquidity pools, lending, borrowing and more freedom to move across digital assets at any time or place.

 #### Market Inertia
 As new liquidity enters the network to pursue the returns paid out for liquidity, the volatility of the market would quickly decrease.
 All market movements would need to shift an increasingly larger pool of active, on-market liquidity.
 It is feasible that almost all available liquidity would flood to this new network, as it would be the first network paying a return for on-market liquidity, then quickly the network paying the highest return.
 This network would then smooth out the existing volatility of the market and the market would become hyper-efficient and not susceptible to low-liquidity price movements.